Maine

 • Current and Valid Photo ID

 Generally, identification is only required for registration.
-If a first-time voter chooses to do same-day registration on election day at the polls, then he or she must provide proof of identity and residency.
+If a first-time voter chooses to do same-day registration on Election Day at the polls, then they must provide proof of identity and residency at that time.

 The following documents are acceptable proof of identification for the purposes of registering to vote: